gonzalo-munillag/Python_Cookbook/README.md

 # Python Cookbook

 This repository contains the solutions' implementations in the book [Python Cookbook](https://www.oreilly.com/library/view/python-cookbook-3rd/9781449357337/).
+A great book!
+Worth it.

 Each notebook implements one of the 15 chapters.
+Each folder contains the code (quick link in the table below) and a README with a summary for quick lookup.

 While the book contains the solutions, I believe the best way to learn is to try it yourself before looking at the answer and type the code yourself, not only reading it.

 Why am I doing this?
-I want to master one particular programming language, and given that I am more inclined towards data science, I selected Pyhton.
+I want to master one particular programming language, and given that I am more inclined towards data science, I selected Python.

-I hope you enjoy the repo as much as I enjoy building it!
+I hope you enjoy the repo as much as I enjoyed building it!

 | Chapter | Notebook |